May 9, 2017

-If you think you understand every single angle of nir struggle, consider that you don’t.
+If you think you understand every single angle of their struggle, consider that you don’t.

-If nir response to that struggle does not resemble the reaction you imagine you would have, recognize that you are two different people with entirely different backgrounds, belief systems, and motives; your right doesn’t equate to nir wrong.
+If their response to that struggle does not resemble the reaction you imagine you would have, recognize that you are two entirely different people with entirely different backgrounds, experiences, and lower selves to grow past; your right doesn’t equate to their wrong.

-With the aforementioned premise in mind, consider that you don’t actually know how you would respond to nir strife if you faced one of the same kind.
+With the aforementioned premise in mind, consider that you don’t actually know how you would respond to their strife if you faced one of the same kind.

-If you think the motives of another are anything but based in malice, refrain from assuming you know what that motive is as well as what mindsets drive it (including those grounded in the altered personality).
-While we can certainly reach a moral consensus, we are all learning souls and must be given the opportunity to grow–maybe even repeated opportunities, if necessary.
+If you think the motives of another are anything but based in malice, refrain from assuming you know what that motive is as well as what mindsets drive it (including those grounded in The Altered Personality).
+While the population as a whole certainly can reach a moral consensus, we are all learning souls and must be given the opportunity to grow toward that universal truth, that universal higher self–maybe even repeated opportunities, if necessary.

-If you think nir motives are consistently based in malice, avoid the person in question unless repeated actions prove too detrimental to avoid.
+If you think their motives are consistently based in malice, avoid the person in question unless repeated actions prove too detrimental to avoid.

-In which case, eradicate nir negativity from your life; don’t impose your own on nirs.
+In which case, eradicate their negativity from your life; don’t impose your own on theirs.

 Your struggle is no better than anyone else’s.